IN-DEPTH

 Q. But you did have a close relationship with the University of Navarra…

-A. Yes, there was an excellent institutional relationship between the entities and the students, as we had with the Complutense University, the Pontifical University of Comillas, or Carlos III University.
+A. Yes, there was an excellent institutional relationship between the entities and the students; we had similar relationships with the Complutense University, the Pontifical University of Comillas, or Carlos III University.
 The relationship was driven by the students, who, if they met the requirements, were financed for their studies, regardless of where they studied.

 The University of Navarra was considered one of the best in Spain.
 We gave loans to students to cover expenses or tuition, but not in a special way.